 - A strong grasp of behavior and behavioral modifications (thank you to pioneers unnamed, but to Boystown National Training Center foremost and first and then to my clients who time and again change something – in behavior!).

-Note: this page is under development as of March 2019.
+Note: this page is under development.
 It is currently comprised of a small summary and more of an emerging bibliography.
 Links and updates will be added with various updates to this page.

 Rev. 7.15, 8.13.19